dakinegroup/summertraining2015/report/project_report.md

 * Get Traffic Light Status

 This module is implemented by breaking functionality into following sub-parts

-a.
-Init timer for CLI, CLI for commands
+* Init timer for CLI, CLI for commands
-b.
-Registeration of new command
+* Registeration of new command
-c.
-Interface / Parsing
+* Interface / Parsing
-d.
-Handling of a valid command received (Handler)
+* Handling of a valid command received (Handler)

 **Init**
 ```C